christinabejjani/christinabejjani/README.md

 ##### On OSF:

+* This repository (https://osf.io/nmwhe/) corresponds to the preprint, https://psyarxiv.com/bfn7d/, from my fifth year in graduate school.

 * This repository (https://osf.io/8qpg6/) corresponds to the preprint, https://psyarxiv.com/z5ngw/, from my fourth/fifth year in graduate school.

 * This repository (https://osf.io/2ueca/) corresponds to the preprint, https://psyarxiv.com/5ewj6, from my fourth year in graduate school.